WSLockhart/WSLockhart.github.io/film.md

 ---

+### Trailer:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/QyfWChDhtu0?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 You can now watch *The Surrounding Game* on these platforms:

 [iTunes](https://tinyurl.com/TheSurroundingGameiTunes) || [Amazon](https://tinyurl.com/SurroundingGameAMZ) | [Google Play](https://tinyurl.com/SurroundingGameGP) | [Vimeo](https://vimeo.com/ondemand/thesurroundinggame) | [Vudu](https://www.vudu.com/content/movies/details/The-Surrounding-Game/944819) | [Steam](https://store.steampowered.com/app/854240/The_Surrounding_Game/)

 plus of course on our main website [surroundinggamemovie.com](https://www.surroundinggamemovie.com/).
 The film has been translated into over a dozen languages!

-For DVD/Blu-ray, merchandise, and even beginner Go sets, check out our webstore: [surroundinggame.com](https://www.surroundinggame.com/).
+For DVD/Blu-rays, merchandise, and even beginner Go sets, check out our webstore: [surroundinggame.com](https://www.surroundinggame.com/).

 There is also 30 minutes of *bonus material and deleted scenes*, only avaliable on our site and on Vimeo, or on the physical discs.
-These scenes are a lot of fun so I encourage you to check them out.